Abelian tropical covers: Harmonic covers of metric graphs and tropical curves

 \end{enumerate}

 \end{definition}

-The image $V(\Ga)$ of $r$ is the set of {\it vertices} of $\Ga$, and its complement $H(\Ga)=X(\Ga)\backslash V(\Ga)$ is the set of {\it half-edges} of $\Ga$.
-The involution $\iota$ preserves $H(\Ga)$ and partitions it into orbits of size 1 and 2; we call these respectively the {\it legs} and {\it edges} of $\Ga$ and denote the corresponding sets by $L(\Ga)$ and $E(\Ga)$.
-The root map assigns one root vertex to each leg and two root vertices to each edge.
-A {\it loop} is an edge whose root vertices coincide.
+The set $X(G)$ is the union of the \emph{vertices} $V(G)$ and \emph{half-edges} $H(G)$ of the graph $G$, where $V(G)$ is the image of $r$ and $H(G)=X(G)\backslash V(G)$ is the complement.
+The involution $\iota$ preserves $H(G)$ and partitions it into orbits of sizes 1 and 2; we call these respectively the \emph{legs} and \emph{edges} of $G$ and denote the corresponding sets by $L(G)$ and $E(G)$.
+The root map assigns one root vertex to each leg and two root vertices to each edge (each vertex is rooted at itself).
+A \emph{loop} is an edge whose root vertices coincide.
+An \emph{orientation} on $G$ is a choice of order $(h,h')$ on each edge $e=\{h,h'\}$ of $G$ and defines \emph{source} and \emph{target} maps $s,t:E(G)\to V(G)$ by $s(e)=r(h)$ and $t(e)=r(h')$.
+We note that a leg does not have a vertex at its free end and is thus distinct from an extremal edge, and that legs do not require orienting.

-We note that, from a graph-theoretic point of view, there is essentially no difference between a leg and an extremal edge.
-This distinction is important, however, from a tropical viewpoint: legs are the tropicalizations of marked points, while an extremal edge represents a rational tail.
-Note that, unlike an extremal edge, a leg does not have a vertex at its free end.
+Graphs with legs naturally appear in tropical moduli problems, where a leg represents the tropicalization of a marked point.
+An extremal edge, on the other hand, represents an irreducible component attached to the rest of the curve at a single node.

-The {\it tangent space} $T_v \Ga$ and {\it valency} $\val (v)$ of a vertex $v\in V(\Ga)$ are defined by
+The \emph{tangent space} $T_v G$ and \emph{valency} $\val (v)$ of a vertex $v\in V(G)$ are defined by